hugocaillard/clearness/app/routes/__posts/03-build-the-voting-client/index.md

     wip: false
   03-write-on-stacks-blockchain:
     title: Send transactions to the smart contract
-    description: Call public functions to cast a vote and write data on the Stacks blokchain.
+    description: Call public functions to cast a vote and write data on the Stacks blockchain.
 Fetch transactions data
     publicationDate: 05/04/2022
     lastEditDate: 05/04/2022
     wip: false